tomtitchener/RealSimpleMusic/README.md

 #### Tests:

-* Fractional dynamics behave (canon example by inspection with GarageBand).
+* Fractional dynamics behave.
+Needs new test example as longest Canon notes are still too short.
-* Pan changes render in midi (canon examples, by inspection with GarageBand).
+* Pan changes render in midi.
+Canon examples, by inspection with GarageBand.

 #### Features